Hamidid71816/telegram_hack/README.md

 This project is intended for educational and research purposes only.
 We do not promote, encourage, or condone any illegal activities.
 The creator of this tool is not responsible for any misuse or damage caused by this software.

----

-👑 Enjoy hacking like a pro!

-👾 For more hacking tools, stay tuned! 👾